1. Introduction

 If you raise a whistleblowing concern in accordance with this policy, we will ensure that you are treated with respect and provided with adequate support and protection.

-If you are told not to raise or pursue a whistleblowing concern, or you believe that you have been subjected to detrimental treatment because you have raised a whistleblowing concern, you should report the matter to the Head of People and Culture.
-In the alternative, you can raise it under our Grievance Procedure.
+If you are told not to raise or pursue a whistleblowing concern, or you believe that you have been subjected to detrimental treatment because you have raised a whistleblowing concern, you should report the matter to the Head of People and Culture, the Head of Governance or one of the Directors.
+Alternatively, you can raise it under our Grievance Procedure.

 Any such behaviour will not be tolerated and will be treated as a disciplinary offence.